USS Oak Hill Departs in Atlantic Alliance 2025 support of exercise Atlantic Alliance 2025

 |2

-This work, USS Oak Hill Departs in Atlantic Alliance 2025 support of exercise Atlantic Alliance 2025 [Image 3 of 3], by PO3 Troy Davis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Oak Hill Departs in Atlantic Alliance 2025 support of exercise Atlantic Alliance 2025, by SR Nathan Sears, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.